-Registration for the 2017 NAIS SLTE is now open.
+Registration for SLTE is currently full.

 2017 NAIS School Leadership Team Experience (SLTE)

 Teams of 3-5 school leaders, including head of school.
 Teams can be composed of any level or type of school leader including, but not limited to, directors of admissions, assistant heads, business officers, deans, communications and marketing directors, development directors, division heads, and more.

 Take your team beyond yearly evaluations and tedious meetings to get to the core of what makes successful school leadership work.
 NAIS, in partnership with the Division of Education Leadership at George Mason University (GMU), will host the School Leadership Team Experience (SLTE), a special three-day learning experience for independent school leaders this summer.
 The institute will bring together school teams of 3-5 individuals who hold leadership positions in your school, including the head of school, to focus on collaboration and building leadership capacity to support school improvement.
 Consult with educational leadership experts as you work through the real and specific challenges and opportunities facing your school.